 Maybe allow for future purchases too?

-You need to be clear what you want to be able to playback through the speakers - and then choose the right system that allows this.
+You need to be clear about what you want to be able to play through the speakers – and then choose the right system that allows this.

 However, a few systems are limited in their input connections.

 A soundbar especially may have very few inputs.
 These are mainly designed to just play audio from your television.
 However, some models do offer more input options.